Skip to main content

 845 677-7600 x137

-Ponette-Gonzalez, Weathers, students, and colleagues are studying the effects of mineral dust and black carbon – both of which impact ecosystems and human health.
+As part of a long-term collaboration with Alexandra Ponette-González (University of Utah), students, and colleagues, Weathers is studying the effects of mineral dust and black carbon.
 Mineral dust can deliver toxic pollutants to ecosystems and is a growing concern as climate change exacerbates drought.
+Black carbon is known to cause lung and heart disease.
+This collaborative team is studying the role of vegetation in abating black carbon in urban areas.

 Displaying 81 - 100 of 199